AFPC-DSYA/macrocore/README.md

 # General Notes

-* All macros should be compatible with SAS versions from support level B and above (so currently 9.2 and later).
-If an earlier version is not supported, then the macro should say as such in the header documentation, and exit gracefully (eg `%if %sysevalf(&sysver<9.3) %then %return`).
+* All macros work with SAS 9.4 and later.